MarynaShavlak/portfolio-developer-shavlak/README.md

+## 👤 About Me Section

+A visually striking intro combining a segmented portrait grid with a bold, textual self-description.

+### ✨ Features

+- **Segmented Photo Grid**: 12 photo pieces in a 4x4 CSS grid framed by colored blocks, creating a dynamic mosaic effect.
+- **Personal Bio**: This section reflects the core traits that define my personality and approach to work.
+- **Buttons:** Star-themed “Hire me” and “See my resume” with subtle star icons.
+- **Design:** Soft glows and blur effects on color blocks for a modern, polished style.

 ## 📬 Contact Me Section

 A stylish and inviting contact area encouraging visitors to get in touch with an elegant form and clear contact info.